hungnguyen10897/sonarqube-miner/README.md

         AXXg9E3o5xt5QjmKpG2u - Size - unanalyzed_cpp - INT - No Description
 ```

-To include certain metrics into the measures files in the next execution, copy wanted lines/metrics and paste them into **all_metrics.txt**.
+To include certain metrics into the measures files in the next execution, copy wanted lines/metrics and paste them into **sonar_src/all_metrics.txt**.